 I Won’t Be Able to Track My Success Rate

-There is no magic box that pops up on the screen to tell you how much money you have made from Facebook, but you can work how well you are doing at attracting visitors to your site and maintaining conversations with customers.
+No magic box pops up on the screen to tell you how much money you have made from Facebook, but you can work on how well you are doing at attracting visitors to your site and maintaining conversations with customers.
 Google Analytics is one tool where you can see the impact your social media work is having, and there are other options for you to consider as well.

 Social Media is Solely for Attracting New Customers

-You existing customers are your best route to new customers.
-By engaging them you will gain access to their networks, through likes, tweets, Pins etc. If you can build brand loyal customers it will be like having social ambassadors on the networks advertising your products and services for free.
+Your existing customers are your best route to new customers.
+By engaging them you will gain access to their networks, through likes, tweets, Pins, etc. If you can build brand loyal customers it will be like having social ambassadors on the networks advertising your products and services for free.

 Do you love or hate using social media for your business?
 Let me know in the comments below!